 Pull your weight(s).

 You know the scene: there’s a gentle breeze barely stirring the tree limbs and the grass, so your guard is down, and then a sudden gust sends plates and napkins sailing clear across the yard.
-You can avoid that and be eco-friendly by using regular, reusable plates, silverware, glasses, etc.—but honestly, that’s not always realistic.
+You can avoid that and be eco-friendly by using regular, reusable plates, silverware, glasses, etc. (see some stylish and shatterproof examples)—but honestly, that’s not always realistic.
 So, since the wind will have its way with anything that isn’t weighted down, make sure you secure not only your tablecloth, but your napkins, disposable utensils, cups, and plates (preferably all compostable), and garbage bags as well (if you don’t have an actual garbage can at the ready, just tie the bag to a fence, picnic table, or heavy backpack, because chasing a flying Hefty bag while it spills a trail of litter behind it is only sort of funny for like three seconds).

 For lightweight plastic cups, corral them in a large basket.
 If you’re setting out some of the plastic cups to hold disposable utensils so guests can help themselves (a classic cookout move), anchor them with a layer of pebbles, sand, or even uncooked rice or beans; just pour a few inches’ worth of your chosen material into the cups, then plant the handle ends of the forks, spoons, and knives firmly in place.
 Even better, group them all in glass mason jars—which you can make into a caddy if you’re crafty.
 Napkins and plates can be held down with something as simple as a clean rock (bonus points if it’s pretty) or seashell.
 You could also invest in paper plate holders to give them more individual heft, and tablecloth weights are pretty inexpensive too (but again, you can always make your own).

 Get more great outdoor entertaining and grilling tips.
 And check out our advice for perfect picnics too.
+One more way to make Labor Day no sweat?
+Load your menu with make-ahead recipes.

 Have a favorite outdoor entertaining hack you’d like to share?
 Tell us about it in the comments!